-7.4 Executive KMP Variable Incentive Group, divisional and individual weightings

-Individual Variable Incentive awards are determined through an assessment of performance against the group balanced scorecard, divisional performance against agreed priorities and individual performance, which includes an assessment of behavioural expectations for all Executive KMP.
+; Strategic Measure Weight Fu ıll Year Performa ince ending Pendal Group acquirly FY23, which impacted · ed its investment in ex fol erpetual remains committe panded team of interme lowing the acquisition of P any recovery in FY24. ediary distribution profe ssionals in the US Re Ad erpetual Digital evenue ctual: A\$23.4m elow Plan by co erpetual Digital continued 20% from A\$19.5m in F Intinues to see a solid leve Iminar Capital's Treasury I Y22 to A\$23.4m in FY2 I of client interest in our c 23.
+Perpetual Digital only or Ad caranda AUM Platform ctual: A\$270m elow Plan ар caranda AUM on Platform prox.
+A\$135m of new asse isting.
+Jacaranda recorde ets under administration a and approx. A\$135m Ф 7.
+7.4 Executive KMP Variable Incentive group, divisional and individual weightings In direction for particular to the particular to ndividual Variable Incentive awards are determined through an assessment of performance against the group balanced scorecard, divisional performance against agreed priorities and individual performance, which includes an assessment of behavioural expectations or all Executive KMP.
 Executive KMP must also meet risk and compliance requirements to be eligible to receive a Variable Incentive payment.
-The relative weights of Company and divisional performance reflect our primary focus on delivering strong group outcomes for our shareholders.

-- CEO outcomes are weighted 70% Perpetual Group performance and 30% individual performance. - Executive KMP supporting enterprise functions have a weighting of 60% Perpetual Group performance and 40% divisional and individual performance. - Commencing FY23, Executive KMP with responsibility for the P&L of each respective division have a weighting of 40% Perpetual Group performance and 60% division and individual performance.
-This change recognises the increasing size/scale of the Group and aims to provide greater focus on delivery against agreed divisional financial and non-financial goals.
+The relative weights of Company and Divisional performance reflect our primary focus on delivering strong group outcomes or our shareholders.
+CEO outcome: s are weighted 70% Perpetual gro oup perfo ormance and 30% individu al performance.
+00 Executive KMP supporting enterprise functions have a weighting of 60% Perpetual group performance and 40% divisional and individual performance. pers Commencing FY23, Executive KMP with responsibility for the P&L of each respective division have a weighting of 40% Perpetual group performance and 60% division and individual performance.
+This change recognises the increasing size/ scale of the group and aims to provide greater focus on delivery against agreed divisional financial and non-financial goals. al performance ensures s deliver on divisional priori overall Perpetual Perpetus performar Divisional performance Individual performance - CEO 70% 0% 30%

-The combined focus on Perpetual Group and divisional/individual performance ensures shared accountability for overall Perpetual performance among Executive KMP, balanced with the need to deliver on divisional priorities.

-PERPETUAL PERFORMANCE DIVISIONAL PERFORMANCE INDIVIDUAL PERFORMANCE
+) Perpetual performance Divisional performance Individual performance

 CEO 70% 0% 30%

 Executive KMP (enterprise functions) 60% 40%

-Executive KMP (P&L functions) 40% 60 )%
+Executive KMP (P&L functions) 40% 60)%